joelparkerhenderson/wordbooks/pages/nearshoring/index.md

 Nearshoring is typically preferred when a company is looking for a partner with similar or compatible cultural, linguistic, and time-zone considerations.
 For example, a company in the United States may choose to nearshore to Mexico, Canada or the Caribbean, rather than outsourcing to India or China, which are located much further away.

 One of the main benefits of nearshoring is the geographic proximity of the outsourcing partner, which can make communication and collaboration easier and more effective.
-This can be particularly important for companies that require frequent communication and interaction with their outsourcing partner, such as those in the software development or engineering industries.
+This can be particularly important for companies that require frequent communication and interaction with their outsourcing partner.

-Another benefit of nearshoring is the reduced risk of cultural and language barriers that can arise when working with outsourcing partners in more distant locations.
-By choosing a partner in a nearby country, companies can often find providers that speak the same language and have a similar business culture, which can help to facilitate effective communication and collaboration.
+Another benefit of nearshoring is the reduced risk of cultural and language barriers.
+By choosing a partner in a nearby country, companies can often find providers that are very familiar with the company's country and culture, which can help facilitate communication and collaboration.

 Other potential benefits of nearshoring include lower transportation costs and reduced shipping times, as well as a lower risk of geopolitical and economic instability that can sometimes impact more distant outsourcing locations.